xianyu564/divination-vs-science/README_EN.md

 - **Consultation Services**: Fee-based consultation services based on the philosophical framework
 - **APP Development**: Commercial applications based on divination (business secrets)
 - **Startup Projects**: Entrepreneurial practices guided by the philosophical framework

+### 💼 Commercial Use Licensing Channel
+For commercial use of this repository content, please contact us for **commercial use licensing**:
+- 📧 Email: z_zz@u.nus.edu
+- 💰 Fee: Negotiated pricing based on usage scope and commercial value

 ## 🚀 Quick Start